Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Asus RT-BE96U with USB Portable SSD for a NAS solution

-A dedicated NAS server or a good Wi-Fi router with a plugged-in USB portable drive can work as a backup solution for a home.
+A dedicated NAS server, or a good Wi-Fi router with a USB portable drive, can be a home backup solution.

 Network backup: Pros and Cons